 HDD Magnetic Heads Parking

 All the hard drives are provided with the mechanism of an automatic parking at power supply turn off.
 Usually, the auto parking is carried out by the kinetic energy of magnetic disks rotation.
-At de-energization the spindle motor is used as the generator, and the energy extracted from its windings is used for moving the magnetic heads to park position before lowering of the speed of rotation below the critical level at which magnetic heads start to touch the disk surface.
+At de-energization, the spindle motor is used as the generator, and the energy extracted from its windings is used for moving the magnetic heads to park position before lowering the speed of rotation below the critical level at which magnetic heads start to touch the disk surface.
 After heads reach the parking zone, the blocking of the system of positioning by a magnetic latch (a small constant magnet) is performed, and smooth landing of heads to the magnetic disk surface is carried out.
-In modern storage devices the alternative method is applied - instead of allowing magnetic heads to fall to a surface, heads are completely removed from magnetic disks on a special parking platform.
-At power-up the disks are being spun to the necessary speed, then heads "fly down" from the platform on a surface of plates which turns at the speed high enough to avoid the contact of the heads with magnetic plates.
+In modern storage devices the alternative method is applied - instead of allowing magnetic heads to fall to a surface, heads are completely removed from magnetic disks on a particular parking platform.
+At power-up the disks are being spun to the constant speed, then heads "fly down" from the platform on a surface of plates which turns at speed high enough to avoid the contact of the heads with magnetic plates.